Integrate with Apple Education features

 Deploy any other apps that you want to provide to instructors or students.
 This solution doesn’t use Citrix Secure Hub app, so there’s no need to deploy it to instructors or students.

-After Endpoint Management connects to your Apple School Manager VPP account, your purchased iBooks appear in the Endpoint Management console, in Configure > Media.
+After Endpoint Management connects to your ASM account, your purchased iBooks appear in the Endpoint Management console, in Configure > Media.
 The iBooks listed on that page are available to add to delivery groups.
-Currently, Endpoint Management supports adding iBooks as required media only.
+Endpoint Management supports adding iBooks as required media only.

 After you plan the resources and delivery groups for instructors and students, you can create those items in the Endpoint Management console.

 Create any device policies that you want to deploy to instructor or student devices.
 For information about the Education Configuration device policy, see Education Configuration device policy.

 For information about device policies, see Device policies and the individual policy articles.

 Configure apps (Configure > Apps) and iBooks (Configure > Media):

 By default, Endpoint Management assigns apps and iBooks at the user level.
 During first-time deployment, instructors and students receive a prompt to register to ASM.
 After accepting the invitation, users receive their ASM apps and iBooks at the next deployment (within six hours).
 Citrix recommends that you force the deployment of apps and iBooks to new ASM users.
 To do that, select the delivery group and click Deploy.